bakaburg1/AiGitCraft/README.md

   project documentation.
 - **Pull Request Descriptions**: Generate detailed and structured pull request descriptions by analyzing the differences between branches.
+- **Code Review Summaries**: Provide a summary of the changes made, helping reviewers to understand the context and impact of the modifications.
 - **Commit Differences**: Retrieve and display the differences between commits in a human-readable format, aiding code reviews and documentation.